opengovsg/formsg-ruby-sdk/README.md

     post "/submissions", to: "formsg#submissions"
     ```

-5. Deploy your app to your hosting server.
+4. Deploy your app to your hosting server.
-6. Update your FormSG's Webhook Endpoint URL.
+5. Update your FormSG's Webhook Endpoint URL.
-7. Test by submitting a new form.
+6. Test by submitting a new form.

-### Usage with Sinatra
+### Sinatra

 Refer to the [sample app](./sample_app/) in this repository.